pedro-homero/pedro-homero.github.io/about.markdown

 permalink: /about/
 ---

 I'm just some guy, it doesn't really matter.
-Still, I wanted to have a spot to jolt down (and share) some notes, thoughts and ideas and not be dependent on any platform that would make you the product.
+Still, I wanted to have a spot to jolt down (and share) notes, thoughts and ideas and not be dependent on any platform that would make ***you*** the product.
 Hence, this website.

 I'm Portuguese but I usually write in English as I've got friends and acquaintances from different cultures and languages - English emcompasses more people.

+I'm trying to write as succinctly as I can.
+I want to be sparse with words.

 As I write more posts I'll add more info here on the About page :)